gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 to compare in Chapter \@ref(chapter2) because they were furthest apart.
 "Cherry-picking" the comparison that is likely to be most different creates a false sense of the real situation and inflates the Type I error rate because of the selection^[This fits with a critique of p-value usage called p-hacking or publication bias -- where researchers search across many results and only report their biggest differences.
 This biases the results to detecting results more than they should be and then when other researchers try to repeat the same studies, they fail to find similar results.].
+\index{p-value!criticism}
+\index{type I error}
 If the entire suite of pairwise comparisons are considered, this result may lose some of its luster.
 In other words, if we consider the suite of three pair-wise differences (and the tests) implicit in comparing all of them, we may need stronger evidence in the most different pair than a p-value of 0.033 to suggest overall differences.
 In this situation, the *Beautiful* and *Average* groups are not that different from each other so their difference does not contribute much to the overall $F$-test.
 In Section \@ref(section3-6), we will revisit this topic and consider a method that is